Instance-JS/Instance/docs/proofs/Spacetime.md

 ### 5.25 4D Parallax as a Natural Evolution of 3D Parallax

 We observe 3D parallax as a known, fixed fact of reality.
-Rather than questioning whether 4D Parallax exists, it's more logical to ask why WOULDN'T 4D parallax exist, if the universe was indeed a 4D Hypersphere?
+Rather than questioning if 4D Parallax exists, logic dictates we ask: why WOULDN'T 4D parallax exist, if the universe is indeed a 4D Hypersphere?

-I find necessary to add that I find it shocking that no current theorem that dismisses a hypersphere as 'unlikely' on 'observational' grounds, accounts for 4D Parallax.
-Therefore, we will correct this.
+It is shocking that current theorems dismissing a closed universe on 'observational' grounds fail to account for 4D Parallax.
+We will now correct this omission by deriving the 4D function directly from the 3D observational standard.

 #### 1. The 3D Parallax Foundation (Astronomy)